Leica 35mm Summilux-M ASPH f/1.4 FLE and

 The most successful photo editing kit ever

-Photographer Thorsten Overgaard first released the Lightroom Survival Kit ten years ago and have kept it new and fresh with new updates.
-This Version 11 is the most radical updated and renewed version ever.
+Photographer Thorsten Overgaard first released the Lightroom Survival Kit in 2009 and have honed it with new and fresh updates.
+This Version 11 is the most radical updated and renewed version ever, four years in the making.

 Professional workflow experience made simple, logical and easy to use.